 Professional Poetry Writing (Master's)

-Refine your passion for writing poetry, ground that passion in the evolving creative tradition, and build connections within the writing community through the master’s concentration in Professional Poetry Writing.
+Refine your passion for writing poetry, ground that passion in the evolving creative tradition, and build connections within the writing community.
 You will have the support you need to develop a writing practice that is both focused and flexible enough to sustain you on the journey to publication.
 Gain the skills needed to craft poetry that expresses your deepest insights in ways that move your audience.
-You’ll learn to:

 • Identify and analyze key elements of poetry

-• Apply knowledge of poetic fundamentals to your own creative work
+• Produce poetry writing using knowledge of poetic fundamentals

-• Create strategies for developing a professional presence in the poetry world
+• Develop a professional presence in the poetry world

 Core courses help students to understand the scope of activity, historical development, future direction and trends, and typical types and roles of organizations that operate within a career field.
 The Capstone course is the culminating academic endeavor of our degree programs, in which students explore a problem or issue within their field of study.